dnoesgaard/ssg-bid/content/01-Calls/01-Africa-2017/05-evaluation-process/en.md

 ---
-title: Proposal evaluation and selection process
+title: Evaluation process
-description: Learn more about how the GBIF Secretariat and BID evaluation panel will review and select projects
+description: Learn more about how the GBIF Secretariat and BID evaluation panel will review proposals and select projects.
 category: Calls
 subCategory: Africa 2017
 ---